 Hanfu in Components III: The Body

-• There's also never a seam at the shoulder like we have in modern clothing—instead of the front and back being two different pieces of fabric, the front and back are made up of the same piece, just folded over the shoulder.
+• There's also never a seam at the like we have in modern clothing—instead of the being two different pieces of fabric, the front and back are made up of the same piece, just folded over the shoulder.

 Another thing to note is that while we often refer to tops and robes in hanfu as the two main categories, that isn't how hanfu is really categorized, just a way for us to talk about the shape of things in English.
 Instead, we have the //chang2/long versions and //duan3/short versions of clothing, which can be applied to most categories of clothing that we separate by construction—the only difference is length.
 Short versions usually fall around mid-thigh in length, while long versions can go down to the knees.